Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Stochastic Reynolds transport theorem with source terms

 \section{Stochastic Reynolds transport theorem with source terms}

-The aim of this section is to demonstrate the Stochastic Reynolds transport theorem with source terms presented in~\eqref{eq:SRTT_transport}.
-To that end, we follow the steps of \citet[Appendix C]{bauer2020a} then, we pass from the Stratonovich to the It\^o form. \EM{ Stratonovich and It\^o forms are equivalent {for regular enough processes}.
+The aim of this section is to demonstrate the stochastic Reynolds transport theorem with source terms presented in~\eqref{eq:SRTT_transport}.
+To that end, we follow the steps of \citet[Appendix C]{bauer2020a} then, we pass from the Stratonovich to the It\^o form.
+Stratonovich and It\^o forms are equivalent {for regular enough processes.
 The conversion rule between Stratonovich and It\^{o}--integrals is provided by the following theorem \citep{kunitabook}: \begin{theorem} If $X$ and $Y$ are two real valued continuous semimartingales, the following Stratonovich integral is well defined:

 \end{theorem} The bracket in the above expression stands for the martingale covariation.
-The definition of the quadratic covariation process is recalled in \ref{sec:bracket}.
-Stratonovich integral has the advantage to be associated to a classical Leibniz product rule, while It\^o calculus involves quadratic variation terms -- see \ref{sec:bracket}.
-Otherwise, Stratonovich integral is not anymore a martingale opposite to It\^o integral.
-Formal computation are much more easier in Stratonovich setting, however the analytical specification of expectation can only \mgt{be} done in the It\^o representation.}
+The definition of the quadratic covariation process is recalled in Appendix~\ref{sec:bracket}.
+Stratonovich integral has the advantage to be associated to a classical Leibniz product rule, while It\^o calculus involves quadratic variation terms -- see Appendix~\ref{sec:bracket}.
+Formal computations are much more easier in Stratonovich setting.
+However, opposite to It\^o integral, Stratonovich integral is not anymore a martingale.
+As a consequence, the analytical specification of expectation or correlations can only be done in the It\^o representation.